 Whenever possible, find a dentist who specialize in dementia dental treatments.
 A senior with dementia should continue to receive routine dental exams, which include checking of dentures to make sure of an appropriate fit, as well as to rule out any issues with the teeth or gums.
 A senior with dementia who’s not able to communicate dental discomfort or pain may exhibit signs such as:

 - Touching the jaw or cheek, or rubbing the affected region

 - Rolling or nodding the head

 - Resisting any hygiene near the area, including washing the face or shaving

 - Sleeping problems

 - Resistance to putting dentures in

 If any of these symptoms are noted, schedule an appointment with the dentist as soon as possible.

-For even more tips, and for compassionate, skilled help with oral care for a loved one with dementia, contact Abby Senior Care, the experts in providing home care in Denver, at 303-699-8840.
+For even more tips, and for compassionate, skilled help with oral care for a loved one with dementia, contact Abby Senior Care, the experts in dementia home care in Littleton, CO and nearby areas, at 303-699-8840.
 For a full list of all of the communities where we offer our award-winning home care services, please visit our Service Area page.